SQream/sqream_docs/guides/operations/information_for_support.rst

 SQream DB comes bundled with a data collection utility and an SQL utility intended for collecting logs and additional information that can help SQream support drill down into possible issues.

-See more information in the :ref:`Collect logs from your cluster<collecting_logs>` section of the logging guide.
+See more information in the :ref:`Collect logs from your cluster<collecting_logs2>` section of the :ref:`logging` guide.

 Examples
 -----------------